OWNING & USING A BOAT

 What are the typical annual running costs of a boat?

 There are a lot of variables, including size, type, construction, engine and age that will affect the running costs.
 It might seem obvious, but the bigger the vessel, the higher the costs, although newer vessels should require less maintenance than older ones.
-As a guide, you should expect to spend around £50 per foot per year keeping and using a boat on the waterways in addition to mooring fees (see our Moorings page for details of these costs).
+As an approximate guide, you should expect to spend around £50 per foot per year keeping and using a boat on the waterways in addition to mooring fees (see our Moorings page for details of these costs).

 Where can we go to from the Fish & Duck Marina?